Richard Phillips spent five anxious days aboard the Maersk Alabama’s lifeboat.

 Early on April 9, a naval destroyer and frigate, the USS Bainbridge and Halyburton respectively, arrived on the scene and a standoff ensued, with the hijackers hoping to connect with fellow pirates holding additional hostages and eventually get Phillips to Somalia and hold him for ransom.
 But when the tumultuous seas forced them to accept a tow line from the Bainbridge, that goal seemed unlikely.

 - RELATED STORY: Operation Red Wings: The ‘Lone Survivor’ Story

 On April 10, a group of highly trained snipers from the elite Navy SEAL Team Six parachuted into nearby waters; taking positions on the fantail (or poop deck) at the stern of the Bainbridge, they trained their extremely accurate .30-caliber sniper rifles on the lifeboat where Phillips was being held by three pirates.
 (Muse was on board the Bainbridge receiving medical assistance for his wounded hand and acting as the chief negotiator for the pirates.)

 The rules of engagement prevented the SEALs from firing until they were able to determine that Phillips was in danger, a standard that was met two days later when the SEALs saw the agitated pirates pointing their AK-47s at his head.
 In spite of bobbing seas and a distance of 25 to 30 yards, the SEAL snipers were able to kill all three pirates with clean shots to the head.
-Phillips was quickly rescued and brought aboard the Bainbridge.
+U.S military quickly rescued and brought Phillips aboard the Bainbridge.

 by Tactical-Life / Oct 19, 2015